 Shares: The number of times your content or your social post is shared online helps brands understand what types of content resonates best with their target audience.

-Believe it or not, number of followers isn't usually a particularly important KPI when it comes to brand awareness.
+Believe it or not, the number of followers isn't usually a particularly important KPI when it comes to brand awareness.
 Case in point: I'm highly aware of Pepsi and H&R Block, and I even use their products, but I have zero interest in following either of them on any social platforms.
 What's more important than follower count is the percentage of brand interactions from the followers you do have.

 Brand awareness says a lot about where you stand in the competitive landscape.
 Effectively measuring it can confirm (or pose a reality check to) your expectations about perceptions of your brand identity and your offerings.
+Zapier can automate marketing analytics to take the heavy lifting off your hands, so you can focus on getting your brand's name out there.